singularityware/singularityware.github.io/pages/docs/install/install-request.md

 #### Security

- - [Administrator Control](https://github.com/singularityware/singularity/blob/master/etc/singularity.conf.in): The configuratoin file template is the best source to learn about the configuration options that are under the administrator's control.
+ - [Administrator Control](https://github.com/singularityware/singularity/blob/master/etc/singularity.conf.in): The configuration file template is the best source to learn about the configuration options that are under the administrator's control.
  - [Security Overview](http://singularity.lbl.gov/docs-security) discusses common security concerns

 #### Presentations